Q : What do I need to know?

 Bring a camera, and, no matter how warm and sunny it is at your hotel, bring a sweater or sweatshirt and a jacket.
 If you’ve got one, bring a hat.
 Bring sunscreen.
 Even on cloudy days, I wear SPF 50 and a hat.
 (By the way, I’ve already been informed that my hat is quite dorky.)

 Q: What should I bring; what should I wear on an overnight cruise?

 People do not usually bring enough warm clothes for day trips, but on overnights, they tend to bring more than they’ll wear during high-fashion season.
-So leave the tuxedos and ball gowns at home and pack for camping (sans tent & cook gear): Be prepared for weather that is 10-15 degrees cooler than it is ashore.
-You probably won’t need shorts, you probably will appreciate having a warm sweater and windbreaker.
+So leave the tuxedos and ball gowns at home and pack for camping supplies (sans tent & cook gear): Be prepared for weather that is 10-15 degrees cooler than it is ashore.
+You probably won’t need shorts, you probably will appreciate having a warm sweater and windbreaker even in the summer.

 Use soft-sided luggage or duffle bags.
 It’s easier to get aboard and it’s easier to store.

 Sancerre is a big boat, but not as big as your house, condo or even a starter apartment.

 We provide linens, towels, meals etc. etc. If you have additional questions about what to bring and what to leave home, just e-mail me or call 805.750.7828.

 A week or so before we’re scheduled to shove off on an overnighter, we’ll confer with you about what you’d like to eat and drink.
 Some folks like to do some of the cooking themselves and we’re happy to move out of the galley for a spell.
 We have a four-burner stove, an oven and a gas barbecue and several styles of coffee maker.
 We have a fairly – for a boat, anyway – capacious refrigerator.
 Our extension cord is only a couple of feet long, so electric appliances like blenders and the microwave are only usable dockside.
 Check out Menus for some of our specialties.